araeubig/Raspberry-Pi-Dashboard/README.md

 > QUOTE This repository is in progress for the first running version - please be patient and visit again in some days.
-By searching for a solution to fulfill all important steps i found a repository as a base.
-I didn^t creat a fork because i have to much changes.
-Therefore i started with this repo as base.
-In the final README you will find all informations about the base and the changed parts.
+By searching for a solution to fulfill all important steps i found a repository as a very good starting point.
+I didn^t create a fork because there are to many changes and enhancements.
+Therefore i started with this new repository.
+In the final README you will find all informations about the original repo, this repo and the changed parts.

 This repository contains all needed files to get a small LCD-Touch display running as dashboard for a headless Raspberry Pi.
 The focus of the project is not only the software for thedisplay, it's the complete running system for mounting at a DIN rail.